T20X/notes/sockets.md

 TCP Segmentation offload - These days many NICs can create headers/checksum for a given user data autmatically given a template from kernel! this can save massive amount of CPU time.

+ **Data Segmentation**: When a large amount of data needs to be transmitted over a TCP connection, the sender divides it into smaller segments.
+Each segment typically consists of a header containing control information and a payload containing a portion of the original data.

+**Header Addition**: The TCP layer adds a header to each segment, which includes information such as the source and destination port numbers, sequence number, acknowledgment number, and control flags (e.g., SYN, ACK, FIN).

+**Segmentation Control**: TCP dynamically adjusts the size of the segments based on factors such as network conditions and Maximum Segment Size (MSS) negotiated during the TCP handshake.
+Segments must be small enough to fit within the Maximum Transmission Unit (MTU) of the underlying network without fragmentation.

+ **Transmission**: Once segmented, the TCP segments are handed down to the IP layer for transmission over the network.
+Each segment is encapsulated within an IP packet.

+**Reassembly**: At the receiving end, TCP reassembles the segments into the original data stream based on the sequence numbers and acknowledgment numbers.
+It ensures that segments arrive in the correct order and retransmits any lost or corrupted segments if necessary.

 ### TCP states